johanley/anne-of-green-gables-fmt/README.md

 ## Process

+Make a branch called <em>1908-LCP-4th-pg</em> off of uncorrected branch, to hold the desired text.
+Apply a small number of corrections to that branch.

+<P>After that, the text needs to be formatted for PG.
-<P>Currently, my process is only semi-automated:
+My formatting is only semi-automated:
 <ul>
- <li>make a branch called <em>1908-LCP-4th-pg</em> off of uncorrected branch, to hold the desired text
- <li>apply some corrections to that branch (not many!)
- <li>create a template file to hold the title page, transcriber notes and so on
+ <li>create a template file to hold the title page, transcriber notes and so on, entered manually
- <li>run a script (Java, in Eclipse) to inject the bulk of the text into the template file (line wrap at 72)
+ <li>run a script (Java, in Eclipse, against the correct branch) to inject the bulk of the text into the template file (with line wrap at 72)
- <li>apply manual edits for formatting poetry and correspondence
+ <li>apply <em>manual formatting for poetry and correspondence</em>
- <li>run final sanity checks (scripts) to see if I've added unwanted characters in my manual edits
+ <li>run final sanity checks (scripts) to see if I've added unwanted characters in my manual edits (just to be sure)
  <li>zip the result and send to PG
 </ul>